-There are no unfunded commitments associated with long-term investments as of December 31, 2022 and 2021.
-Investments with daily liquidity generally do not require any notice prior to withdrawal and there are no required redemptions or lock-ups with definitive expiration dates.
+There are no unfunded commitments associated with long-term investments as of December 31, 2023 and 2022 with the exception of the private real estate investment which may have quarterly capital commitments through the third year following the purchase.
+Investments with daily liquidity generally do not require any notice prior to withdrawal and there are no required redemptions or lock-ups with definitive expiration dates with the exception of the private real estate investment which has a three (3) year lock-up period from the purchase date.

-7. Endowments:
+6. Endowments:

 The Society's endowments consist of individual endowment sub-funds for a variety of purposes with donor restrictions as well as board designated endowments.
 Net assets associated with endowment funds (hereinafter "Endowments") are classified and reported based on the existence or absence of donor-imposed restrictions as well as sub-funds without donor restrictions for operational purposes.
+All endowment funds without donor-imposed restrictions have been designated by the Board of Trustees.